JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: Case Study: Processing Distributed Medical Data

 In summary, our system exhibited all the desirable characteristics to some extent.
 These improvements (and their limitations) resulted from the more unified and dynamic approach JustAct provides to regulating actions with policies.
 Our version of \brane moves some of the burden from the static \brane implementation to the agents at runtime, thus enabling greater flexibility than in the original \brane, but requiring care to shield agents from the potential complexity of their interacting policies.
 The case study also exposed cases where the dynamism of JustAct still does not yet go far enough; \eg, in \Cref{sec:scenario:inter-domain-policies} St.\ Antonius lacked a way to control how SURF shared a sensitive statement.
 In all scenarios, our version of \brane benefits from its greater emphasis on accountability.
 More than ever before, it is clearer how to define, implement, and audit the policy-compliant execution of users' medical workflows.
 This functionality was achieved with acceptable runtime performance.

-These findings motivate further experiments in future to integrate the features of our experimental runtime system into the real \brane system.
-To this end, work remains to evaluate the necessary facets of the real \brane system which are absent in these experiments: the physical distribution of agents and (meta) data, and the more extensively automated reasoning of agents that are automated in \brane, including planners and workers.
+These findings motivate further experiments to integrate the features of our experimental system into the real \brane.
+The next steps include distributing the agents in our control plane, connecting to \brane's existing data plane, and re-implementing (or interfacing with) the services that \brane has already automated, \eg, planner and workers.